thedanishdev/Signup-page/README.md

 # Signup-page

-Thsis is the SignUp-page created using glassmorphic effort.
+Thsis is the SignUp-page created using glassmorphic effect.
+And This is the first git repository.